-- Blinding of outcome assessors - Appropriate implementation of the intention-to-treat principle - Reporting of individual outcomes independent of results
+- blinding of outcome assessors - appropriate implementation of the ITT principle - reporting of individual outcomes independent of results

 On the basis of these aspects, in randomized studies the risk of bias is summarized and classified as "high" or "low".
 A low risk of bias is present if it can be excluded with great probability that the results are relevantly biased.
 Relevant bias is understood to be a change in the basic message of the results if the bias were to be corrected.